Leave of Absence and Withdrawal

 You can also read more about the virus from Dr. Gregory C. Gray, an infectious disease epidemiologist, physician, and a professor at Duke Kunshan University, Duke University and Duke-NUS Medical School (Singapore): What is coronavirus?

-DKU is monitoring news and developments of the COVID-19 outbreak very closely.
-Many viruses, like flu, measles and norovirus, thrive in cold, dry air and therefore peak in winter.
-However, there are many variables that will influence the course of events, and therefore it’s difficult to predict.
+DKU is monitoring news and developments of the Covid-19 outbreak closely.
 For health advice, situation reports and the latest travel advice, use the following resources:

 World Health Organization Q&A on Coronavirus Situation (English)

 How does DKU ensure the health and safety of its students?
 What kind of medical care is available to me if I become sick at DKU (whether from coronavirus or another illness)?

 DKU students have access to an on-campus health clinic for health management, medical consultation and 24/7 on-call nurse for emergency support.
 International students enroll in the International SOS medical insurance plan.
 There are several local hospitals in the Kunshan area, an international hospital nearby in Suzhou, and access to medical specialists in Shanghai.